-Should You Say "I Love You" To Your Partner?
+7 Questions To Ask Yourself Before You Say “I Love You” To Your Partner

 You see your partner every weekend and usually a few times during the week, too.
 They've met your family, or they've met your friends.
 At the very least, they've met your dog.
 And the sex is as good as the pillow talk.